 10 ways to increase the time spent in flow:

 2. Find and use your strengths.
 Strengths include natural talents, skills you’ve developed, and character strengths that are important to you.
-The free ebook, How to Start a Fire (pdf) includes ways to identify strengths, and you can explore in more detail with the “On Purpose” course at Udemy.
+The free ebook, How to Start a Fire (pdf) includes ways to identify strengths, and you can explore in more detail with the “Gain Incredible Focus with a Personal Mission Statement” course at Udemy.

 3. Try new activities you might like and expand your comfort zone.
 While you might try different recreational activities, flow often comes while we are working on something.
 Savor the activity itself while engaged in it.